Polychlorotrifluoroethylene: Differences from PTFE

 PCTFE is a homopolymer of chlorotrifluoroethylene (CTFE), whereas PTFE is a homopolymer of tetrafluoroethylene.
 The monomers of the former differs from that of latter structurally by having a chlorine atom replacing one of the fluorine atoms.
 Hence each repeating unit of PCTFE have a chlorine atom in place of a fluorine atom.
 This accounts for PCTFE to have less flexibility of chain and hence higher glass transition temperature.
 PTFE has a higher melting point and is more crystalline than PCTFE, but the latter is stronger and stiffer.
 Though PCTFE has excellent chemical resistance, it is still less than that of PTFE.
 PCTFE has lower viscosity, higher tensile strength and creep resistance than PTFE.

 PCTFE is injection-moldable and extrudable, whereas PTFE is not.

 Applications

-PCTFE finds majority of its application due to two main properties: water repulsion and chemical stability.
-PCTFE films are used as a protective layer against moisture.
+PCTFE is used primarily for two properties: water repulsion and chemical stability.

+PCTFE films are used as protective layers against moisture.
 These include: